david-rox-387/IVA_SCRAPER/README.md

-# Italian VAT Number Company Scraper
+# Italian Company Information Scraper

-This Python script allows you to retrieve company information using Italian VAT numbers (Partita IVA) and/or company names by scraping data from ufficiocamerale.it through Google Custom Search API.
+This Python script allows you to retrieve Italian company information by searching with VAT numbers (Partita IVA) and/or company names.
+It scrapes data from ufficiocamerale.it through Google Custom Search API.

 ## Features

-- Retrieves company information using:
+- Flexible search options:
-  - VAT numbers (Partita IVA)
+  - Search by VAT number (Partita IVA)
-  - Company names
+  - Search by company name
-  - Or a combination of both
+  - Search using both VAT number and company name
-- Extracts data such as:
+- Extracts comprehensive company data:
   - Company name
   - VAT number
   - ATECO code and description